K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/README.md

 I was getting RTOS WDT warnings while dits and dahs were being sent, competing with the BT service task.
 I put the main program loop and check_bt_keyboard() into their own RTOS tasks and the problem seems to be solved for now.
 Seem OK at 30WPM and 13WPM.
 More testing required.

 The BT keyboard translates BT key codes to match the PS2 keycodes and calls into the PS2 keyboard function.
 See the K3NG docs for USB\PS2 Keyboard commands.
+I have a copy of he BT keyboard commands on this Wiki page https://github.com/K7MDL2/K3NG_Keyer_ESP32_BT_Keyboard/wiki/BT-Keyboard-Key-Assignments.
+Not all keys on a PS2/USB keyboard are present on these compact BT keyboards.

 Tested with BLE keyboard Rii i8+ mini keyboard and the Logitech K380 which happens to use BT classic.